vdutts7/Pacman/README.md

 - [ ] Project 5 - Machine learning

 #### Notes
-- Each project has his own folder.
+- Each project has its own folder.
 The output of the auto-grader for each project is saved as `autograder.out` inside the corresponding folder.

 - I added a `setup.py` file and installed the root folder as a package (in editable mode) with

         pip install -e .

-    I did it for not having import issues when importing stuff from past projects (and because PyCharm is happier this way).
+    I did it for not having import issues when importing stuff between projects (and because PyCharm is happier this way).

 - For the sake of clarity, my additional comments in the code starts with